core-utils

 }

-Search the service for a constant that stores workflow keys.
-If there isn't one, create and export it.
-You MUST insert the key in alphabetical order:
+2. Search the service for a constant that stores workflow keys.
+If there isn't one, create it:

 export const WORKFLOW_KEYS = {